 |---|---|---|---|

-Every ₱10/kg change in market price moves profit by ₱1,000 per head or ₱50,000 on a 50-head batch.
+Every ₱10/kg change in market price moves profit by ₱1,000 per head.
+On a 10-head batch, that's ₱10,000.
 This is why tracking current farmgate prices and timing your market entry matters.
+And honestly, it's why backyard farmers with 5-10 heads are more resilient than semi-commercial operators with 50+ heads.
+You can hold pigs an extra week or two waiting for prices.
+A 50-head farm can't.

 Calculate Your Exact Breakeven

 The tables above use typical ranges.
-Actual costs depend on location, feed source, genetics, management, and scale.
-Calculating breakeven with operation-specific numbers provides a more accurate picture.
+Your actual costs depend on location, feed source, genetics, management, and scale.
+Plug in your own numbers.

 Bisaya / Cebuano